SooryaGeorge7/Patient-Manager/README.md

 26. Once the "Patient-Manager" repository is found, click on connect.
 27. Once connected, scroll down to automatic deploy.
 Click on "Enable Automatic Deploys"
 28. Afterwards, click on "Deploy Branch" .
-29. Once you see the message "the app was succesfully deployed", then the app link will be provided to you.
+29. Once you see the message "the app was successfully deployed", then the app link will be provided to you.
 29. You can click on that to view deployed heroku terminal.
 30. I added Coloroma, and Bcrypt after deploying which needed to be added to requirements.txt using pip3 freeze > requirements.txt in order for them to operate on the deployed heroku terminal.